abhi-praj/GoGram/README.md

 ## Session Management

 Sessions are automatically saved to `~/.instagram-cli/users/<username>/session.json` after successful login.
 This allows you to stay logged in between application restarts.

+## Interactive Chat

+For detailed information about the interactive chat feature, see [INTERACTIVE_CHAT.md](INTERACTIVE_CHAT.md).

+The interactive chat provides:
+- Real-time messaging with automatic updates
+- Last 10 messages displayed on entry
+- Built-in commands for chat management
+- Support for both direct messages and group chats

 ## Development